How to Take Headshot: Essential Tips for Stunning Professional Photos

-How to Take a Headshot: Inside Our Corporate, Executive & Remote Headshot Photography Process in NYC
+How to Capture Corporate, Executive & Remote Headshots in NYC

 A headshot is a professional photograph of a person’s face, typically used for business profiles, websites, and press materials.
 If you’re searching for how to take a headshot—whether for yourself, your team, or your company—you’re in the right place.
 This guide covers both professional and DIY headshot approaches, making it relevant for business professionals, teams, and individuals who want to look their best online.